KyloIO/kylo-docs/security/Authentication.rst

    user2=groupA,groupC
    ...

-Note that use of the `groups.properties` file is optional when used in conjunction with other authentication profiles.
-For instance, it would be redundant (but not illegal) to have a groups file when `auth-file` is used along with `auth-kylo`, as the latter profile will load any user assigned groups on successful login and it could be confusing to manage groups in two different sources.
+The use of the `groups.properties` file is optional when used in conjunction with other authentication profiles.
+For instance, it would be redundant to have a groups file when `auth-file` is used along with `auth-kylo`, as the latter profile would load any user assigned groups on successful login.
+It could be confusing to manage groups in two different sources.

-Note also that the `auth-file` profile should generally not be used in a production environment because it currently stores user passwords in the clear.
+.. note:: The `auth-file` profile should generally not be used in a production environment because it currently stores user passwords in the clear.
 It is primarily used only in development and testing.

 +---------------------------------+----------+-----------------------+--------------------------------------------------------------------------------------------------------------------+
 | Properties                      | Required | Example               | Description                                                                                                        |